-- If you have created rooms already the window will list the rooms and allow you to assign additional students or continue with what was pre-assigned and Open All Rooms.
+- If you have created rooms already, the window will show a list of rooms and allow you to assign additional students or continue with what was pre-assigned and Open All Rooms.

 - Hover over a participant's name to see options to move them to another room or remove them from the current room.
 Click Save when you are done.

 - Click on Options to manage the settings.
 You can allow students to return to the main session at any time (recommended), automatically close rooms after a set amount of time, notify you when the time is up and students return to the main room, and include a countdown that shows students how much longer they have in their breakout rooms.
 Adding a timer to the breakout session is personal preference; you'll always be able to manually end the breakout session by clicking Close All Rooms at any time.

 - Click Open All Rooms when you are ready to start the breakout session.
 Once you've confirmed, the students will be automatically prompted to join their breakout room.

 - The students (and the host when manually joining a room) will see the following message shown when joining the breakout room.

 - Now that the breakout rooms are in progress you will see a window listing student who have not joined the breakout room yet.
 Click Join next to breakout room to enter it and participate in the conversation.
 You can also send a message to all by clicking Broadcast a message to all if you wanted to add another discussion prompt or give a five-minute warning.